 Its football time again, and nothing quite beats tailgating season.
 The smell of good food, fresh beer and the potential for a winning season is in the air.
 Plus, you get to enjoy food with family and friends while watching your favorite teams win games.
 So why not enjoy this tailgating season will some of my new Spicy BBQ Cola Wings recipe?

 Post Sponsored by Cowboy Charcoal

 Introducing my Spicy BBQ Cola Wings.
 Full of spicy flavor from the Cowboy Prairie Fire BBQ Sauce and hints of sweetness from a fresh can of cola.
 These new fan favorites are easy to make, super delicious, and guaranteed to be a win at your next tailgate.
+This is not the only meat that you could cook at the tailgate, but they will definitely add some flare.
 Prep the BBQ sauce at home and throw them on the grill before the big game!
-You can feed a whole army of friends and family with these guys.
+You can feed a whole army of friends and family with these Spicy BBQ Cola Wings.

 How Do I Make Them?